Mutation in the factor II gene

 Material: Blood

-- Check, the hours of operation of the collection center and where booking an appointment is required.
+- Check the opening hours of the collection point and where an appointment is required.

 General

-- The patient does not need to be fasting.About 30 minutes before the test it is advisable to drink a glass of water.
+- The patient does not need to fast.
+It is recommended to drink a glass of water approximately 30 minutes before the examination.

 Important